FeudeyTF/ARP-Sender/README.md

-# ARP-Sender
+# .NET ARP-Sender
-This program allow you to send ARP request.
-This wil help you obtain MAC-Adress of devices in your network
+This program allows you to send ARP request.
+This will help you to obtain MAC-Adress of devices in your network